 But living in the capital city doesn’t come cheap.
 As of January 2019, the average home sold for £638,730 according to property portal Zoopla.

 How much can it cost to commute into London?

 For a lot of people, buying a home in London is simply unaffordable.
 So many workers choose to commute from areas where they can get more for their money.

 Take Tilbury as an example, where the average home will set you back a mere £240,487.
 That’s nearly £400,000 less than London’s average house price.

 Of course, this comes with its own additional costs in the form of rail fares.
-And this week, they were increased by 3.1% across the UK.
+And in January 2019, they were increased by 3.1% across the UK.

 Those commuting from some of the outer edges of London’s commuter belt will see their fare go up by more than £200 a year.

 Commuters in Bexleyheath are hit the least, seeing their annual fare increase to £1,828.
 While those in Swindon are hit hardest, seeing their fare increase to a staggering £9,016 a year.

 What are the most affordable and expensive commuter towns?